Gireeshsuresh/Python/README.md

-##This is a GIT Repo - OMG !
-Awesome..
+# This is a GIT Repo

-#STALKER ALERT !
+# STALKER ALERT !

 # Python is Awesome ..!!!